Fragile Knowledge, Robust Instruction-Following: The Width Pruning Dichotomy in Llama-3.2: Results

 \section{Results}

-This section presents the empirical findings from applying our MAW-based width pruning methodology (\ref{sec:methodology}) to the Llama-3.2-1B and 3B models.
+This section presents the empirical findings from applying our PPM-based width pruning methodology (\ref{sec:methodology}) to the Llama-3.2-1B and 3B models.
 We analyze the impact of reducing the GLU expansion ratio using a comprehensive suite of capacity and efficiency benchmarks \cite{muralidharan_compact_2024}.

-The results validate our hypothesis of selective capacity degradation.
-We demonstrate that pruning does not induce uniform degradation but rather a set of complex and systematic trade-offs between different cognitive functions and operational efficiency metrics (see Section \ref{sec:paradox}).
+The results support our hypothesis of selective capacity degradation.
+We find that pruning does not induce uniform degradation but rather a set of systematic trade-offs between different task types and operational efficiency metrics (see Section \ref{sec:paradox}).